-Exploration and evaluation - The expenditures during the three and nine month period reflect the final earn in payment on the Cerro de Oro project of \$1.5 million, holding costs at the Mexican subsidiaries of \$1.7 million and exploration drilling costs at the Santana project of \$1.1 million.
+Exploration and evaluation - The expenditures during the three and twelve month period reflect the final earn in payment on the Cerro de Oro project of \$1.5 million, holding costs at the Mexican subsidiaries of \$1.9 million and exploration drilling costs at the Santana project of \$1.1 million.

-Investor relations - Investor relations expenses during the three and nine month period ended September 30, 2024, reflect, amongst other things, participation during the period at in-person trade shows and conferences.
+Investor relations - Investor relations expenses during the three and twelve month period ended December 31, 2024, reflect, amongst other things, participation during the period at in-person trade shows and conferences.

-Office and administration - Office and administration expenses are inclusive of rents and office administrative expenses during the three and nine month period ended September 30, 2024.

-Professional fees - Professional fee expenses reflect the Company's growth as a gold mine developer and includes additional expenses in the current year period related to increased audit and professional fees associated with business development and fees associated with the successful recovery of the Company's VAT taxes in Mexico.
+Office and administration - Office and administration expenses are inclusive of rents and office administrative expenses during the three and twelve month period ended December 31, 2024.
+The increase during the current year period is reflective of the increased activities of the Company includes additional expenses in the current year period related to increased audit and professional fees associated with business development and fees associated with the successful recovery of the Company's VAT taxes in Mexico.